eujinla/Luke-Tutorial/README.md

 # Background
 Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.

-Data hails from Luke [SQL Course](https://lukebarousse.com/sql).
+Data hails from Luke's [SQL Course](https://lukebarousse.com/sql).
 It's packed with insights on job titles, salaries, locations, and essential skills.
 (NOT MINE)

 ### The questions I wanted to answer through my SQL queries were: